-→ Congress carved out an exemption in the Clean Air Act that required the Environmental Protection Agency to allow California to apply its own vehicle regulations originally due to California's public health crisis from extreme smog in the 1960s.
+Congress carved out an exemption in the Clean Air Act that required the Environmental Protection Agency to allow → California to apply its own vehicle regulations originally due to California's public health crisis from extreme smog in the 1960s.
 The exemption has remained as the state has continued to innovate ambitious vehicle regulations.
 Other states are not allowed to create their own standards under the Clean Air Act but are able to adopt California's more stringent regulations.
+This waiver is currently under threat by the Trump Administration.
+Learn. more here.

-- Maryland H.B.0230 (enacted 2023): requires the Department of the Environment to adopt regulations on or before December 1, 2023, establishing requirements for the sale of new zero-emission mediumand heavy-duty vehicles in the State. - Nevada A.B.184 (enacted 2023): establishes an incentive program for the purchase of certain zero-emission medium-duty and heavy-duty vehicles. - New York A.4302/S.2758 (enacted 2021): Set a statutory goal for all new light-duty vehicles sold to be zero-emissions by 2035 and all new medium- and heavy-duty vehicles by 2045.
+- Maryland H.B.0230 (enacted 2023): Requires the Department of the Environment to adopt regulations on or before December 1, 2023, establishing requirements for the sale of new zero-emission mediumand heavy-duty vehicles in the State. - Nevada A.B.184 (enacted 2023): Establishes an incentive program for the purchase of certain zero-emission medium-duty and heavy-duty vehicles. - New York A.4302/S.2758 (enacted 2021): Set a statutory goal for all new light-duty vehicles sold to be zero-emissions by 2035 and all new medium- and heavy-duty vehicles by 2045.

-- The Natural Resources

-Defense Council has an expert

-blog on Medium- and Heavy Duty Vehicle Electrification

-- The Clean Air Association

-of the Northeast States

-(NESCAUM) has a page to track

-the Action Plan Development

-Process.

-- What California's New Advanced Clean Car Rule Means for Other States - NCEL
+- The Resources for the Future has an expert report on Medium- and Heavy-Duty Vehicle Electrification - California Clean Air Board has a Myth vs. Fact page on it's Advanced Clean Trucks Rule